 Check Out the Surfers in Maroubra

-I used to see the beautiful candy cane-striped Hornby Lighthouse, at the foot of the entrance to Sydney Harbour, on a daily basis on my ferry from Manly to work in Circular Quay.
+I used to see the beautiful candy cane-striped Hornby Lighthouse, at the foot of the entrance to Sydney Harbour, daily on my ferry from Manly to work in Circular Quay.
 I love lighthouses and this one is the prettiest in Sydney in my opinion.

 One of my favorite Sydney beaches, the beautiful sheltered cove of Shelly Beach is one of the top spots in Sydney for snorkeling.

-It was just down the road from my apartment in Manly so I was able to snorkel there a few times and saw a number of different types of fish including giant blue groper.
+It was just down the road from my apartment in Manly so I was able to snorkel there a few times and saw many different types of fish including giant blue groper.

 And, if you are lucky you might get to see seadragons and dolphins, both of which have been spotted here.